dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

 ---
 title: "Is open-world design making games worse, or am I just getting old?"
 date: 2025-03-15T14:25:08-05:00
-js: games-bundle.js
+js: bundle.js
 ---

-Around the time that Elden Ring came out (an actually good open-world game), I had the thought that it seemed like AAA games were getting worse, especially post-pandemic.
-It also seemed like there were more and more open-world games and more games in large franchises (rather than new IP).
-My hypothesis was that open-world was increasing because it's easier to scale-up an open-world game to match the expectations on today's games---give each designer a separate region, cut dependencies between various levels and teams.
+Around the time that Elden Ring came out, I had the thought that it seemed like AAA games were getting worse, especially post-pandemic.
+Elden Ring was both open-world and loudly hearlded as one of the best games in years, , but it seemed like in general, there were more and more open-world games and more games in large franchises (rather than new IP), and that (unlike Elden Ring) these games were not very good.
+My hypothesis was that the open-world "genre" was increasing because it's easier to scale-up an open-world game to match the expectations on today's games---give each designer a separate region, cut dependencies between various levels and teams.

-It's easier to pitch "We'll build this giant world, it'll be dope" than it is to say "Trust us, we're gonna design 10 incredible levels".
+It's easier to pitch "We'll build this giant world, it'll be dope" than it is to say "Trust us, we'll design ten incredible levels"[^6].
 However, just because something is open-world and big, doesn't mean that it will be fun.
 The risk with open-world is that you exchange scale for cohesion and quality.
 The main driver for progressing in a game stops being winning or going on a journey